food-drink

 - La cuenta, por favor - The bill, please

-What do locals drink in Spain?
-Locals drink tinto de verano (summer wine with soda), cañas (small beers), café con leche (breakfast coffee), and regional specialities like sidra (Asturias), horchata (Valencia), or fino sherry (Andalusia).
+Locals drink tinto de verano (summer wine with soda), cañas (small beers), café con leche (breakfast coffee), and regional specialities like sidra in Asturias, horchata in Valencia, or fino sherry in Andalusia.
 Sangria is considered a tourist drink.

-What Spanish drinks are non-alcoholic?
-Popular non-alcoholic Spanish drinks include horchata (tiger nut milk), granizado de limón (lemon slush), chocolate caliente (thick hot chocolate), leche merengada (cinnamon milk), and mosto (grape juice sold in wine bars).
+The best non-alcoholic options are horchata (tiger nut milk from Valencia), granizado de limón (lemon slush), chocolate caliente (thick hot chocolate with churros), leche merengada (cinnamon milk), and mosto (grape juice served on tap in wine bars).

 Spanish drinks are as regional and diverse as the country itself.
 From the cider houses of Asturias to the sherry bodegas of Jerez, from Valencian horchaterías to Madrid's churrerías, each region has its own drinking traditions.